barkerchris/Damn-Vulnerable-Mobile-App/guides/Authentication/Authentication.md

 exit 0
 ```

-## What does this look like
+## What this looks like
 In code this will be noticeable anywhere that PIN numbers are accepted.
 There will also be a lack of tests regarding incorrect login attempts.

 ## Where this can be found
 Authentication can occur anywhere in an app that needs to check entered details - usually for accessing hidden content or logging into an account.

-## Mitigations
+## Mitigation
 As mentioned at the beginning, shifting authentication to a 3rd party server with appropriate security measures will relieve the need for checks locally in the app.
 If authentication must occur locally then make sure that there are time-outs associated with incorrect login attempts.
-Furthermore, if there is a need for passwords, always enforce numeric passwords to ensure strong password strength.
+Furthermore, if there is a need for passwords, always enforce alphanumeric passwords to ensure strong password strength.